crelder/zet/README.md

 Link each zettel to a previous zettel by providing an ID at the end of a filename.
 Since the zettel are arranged in your folder `zettel` in an associative way (ordered by date, since the ID uses the creation date), you can put them in a logical order by using the entries in the `index.txt` and the command `zet views`.
-This will create a folder `VIEWS/index/` which holds for each thematic topic a list of symlinks to your zettel.
+This will create a folder `VIEWS/index/` which holds for each thematic topic a list of links to your zettel.

 You can now use your file browser to display the logical chain of thoughts.